1. Introduction

 </dependency>

-Spring ACL requires a cache to store Object Identity and ACL entries, so we’ll make use of Ehcache here.
-And, to support Ehcache in Spring, we also need the spring-context-support.
+Spring ACL requires a cache to store Object Identity and ACL entries, so we’ll make use of ConcurrentMapCache provided by spring-context.

 When not working with Spring Boot, we need to add versions explicitly.
-Those can be checked on Maven Central: spring-security-acl, spring-security-config, spring-context-support, ehcache-core.
+Those can be checked on Maven Central: spring-security-acl, spring-security-config, spring-context-support.

 We need to secure all methods which return secured domain objects, or make changes to the object, by enabling Global Method Security: